zabereznikova/docs.de-de/docs/visual-basic/language-reference/runtime-library-members.md

 - Microsoft.VisualBasic namespace
-- members [Visual Basic], Visual Basic run-time library ms.assetid: f5e82c6e-3500-452b-bdb8-78f0d5477604 ms.openlocfilehash: 061782dbd0ac54286a6c0da74fe769d98848f118
+- members [Visual Basic], Visual Basic run-time library ms.assetid: f5e82c6e-3500-452b-bdb8-78f0d5477604 ms.openlocfilehash: a73589c4b0d0faeac321090e6030f1f8392a5342
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61945183"
+ms.locfileid: "74349619"
 ---
 # <a name="visual-basic-runtime-library-members"></a>Member der Visual Basic-Laufzeitbibliothek

-Die `Microsoft.VisualBasic` -Namespace enthält Klassen, Module, Konstanten und Enumerationen, die Visual Basic Runtime Library zu bilden.
-Diese Bibliothek Member bieten, Prozeduren, Eigenschaften und Konstante Werte, die Sie in Ihrem Code verwenden können.
-Jedes Modul und jeder Klasse stellt eine bestimmte Kategorie von Funktionen dar.
+The `Microsoft.VisualBasic` namespace contains the classes, modules, constants, and enumerations that constitute the Visual Basic runtime library.
+These library members provide procedures, properties, and constant values you can use in your code.
+Each module and class represents a particular category of functionality.

 ## <a name="microsoftvisualbasiccollection-class"></a>Microsoft.VisualBasic.Collection Class